albert-dinh-01/portfolioadswe.github.io/README.md

 # Albert Dinh's Portfolio

 Hi!
-I'm Albert, a Computer Engineering graduate with a passion for building impactful solutions that solve real-world problems.
+I'm Albert, a Software Engineer and a Computer Engineering graduate with a passion for building impactful solutions that solve real-world problems.
 With expertise in modern technologies like **React**, **Node.js**, **AWS**, and **Azure**, I strive to create scalable, user-friendly applications.
 My technical journey reflects continuous learning, hands-on project building, and a drive to innovate.

 Outside of work, I enjoy running, biking, and exploring how technology intersects with business and society.